 None of this behaviour leads to what we really want from accountability: performance improvement.
 Performance cannot improve while ever people are sweeping the problems under the rug for fear of being dragged over the coals for ‘underperforming’.

-With our current definitions of accountability, we’re ensuring we have lots of inaccurate good news.
+With the typical definition of accountability, we’re ensuring we have lots of inaccurate good news.
 What we need for true performance improvement is accurate bad news.

-So to truly improve performance, our definition of accountability has to change.
-It has to still be a challenge to encourage people to reach and stretch outside their comfort zones, but it cannot fill them with fear.
+So to truly improve performance, our accountability definition must change.
+It should still be a challenge to encourage people to reach and stretch outside their comfort zones, but it cannot fill them with fear.